-Committee Details of the procedures Executive The secretariat of the respective committees coordinates Audit with various business areas for materials and inputs prior to Nomination the committee meetings.
-The materials are distributed to Remuneration members of each Committee at least 2 days prior to their Others (specify) schedule of meeting.
+Committee Details of the procedures Executive The secretariat of the respective committees coordinates with Audit various business areas for materials and inputs prior to the Nomination committee meetings.
+The materials are distributed to members Remuneration of each Committee at least 2 days prior to their schedule of Others (specify) meeting.